 [Python3] Outputting JMeter execution results to a Google Spreadsheet [gspread]

-I occasionally work on load testing projects, but I was too lazy to record the results of each JMeter run, so I created a script to output the results to a Google spreadsheet.
+I occasionally work on load testing projects, and since recording the JMeter execution results every time was a hassle, I created a script to output the results to a Google Spreadsheet.

 Let's automate it!